-- Submission of a copy of current certificate for EMT-Intermediate from the Texas Department of State Health Service. - Successfully pass a written evaluation at the EMT-Intermediate level with a grade of "75%" or better, satisfactorily demonstrate skills proficiency, and satisfactorily demonstrate clinical proficiency on simulated EMS intermediate level scenarios as verified by a TVCC EMS instructor. - Be accepted for admission by TVCC.
+- Submission of a copy of current certificate for EMT-Intermediate from the Texas Department of State Health Service. - Successfully pass a written evaluation at the EMT-Intermediate level with a grade of "75%" or better, satisfactorily demonstrate skills proficiency, and satisfactorily demonstrate clinical proficiency on simulated EMS intermediate level scenarios as verified by a TVCC EMS instructor. - 3.
+Be accepted for admission by TVCC.
 Credit will be awarded and placed on the student's academic record only after the student has earned the equivalent number of semester hours at TVCC (9 for intermediate level courses). - 4.
-Be TSI complete or exempt in reading. - 5.
 The fee for administering the EMT advanced placement evaluations for the intermediate level is \$50 which is payable to the business office and is nonrefundable.